cubeta-io/cubeta-starter/readme.md

 <h2 id="generating-files">Generating Files</h2>

-As mentioned <a href="#available-commands">before</a> you can run every command in the list of the available commands separately but for a better usage and usability we recommend to call the needed command from the `create:model` as an option ,so the wanted command will generate the code based on your model properties and relations or for a full generated code leave the option empty so the `create:model` command will generate everything for you like this :
+As mentioned <a href="#available-commands">before</a> you can run every command in the list of the available commands separately but for a better usability we recommend to call the needed command from the `create:model` as an option like this : `php artisan create:model Post --controller` ,so the wanted command will generate the code based on your model properties and relations or for a full generated code leave the option empty so the `create:model` command will generate everything for you like this :

 1 - run this command : `php artisan create:model <YourMoodel>` then an output will show :